Sovereign-Labs/sovereign-book/src/sdk-contributors/gas.md

 Sovereing's SDK.
 In particular, sorted decreasing order of importance:

 - We are using multidimensional gas units and prices.
-- We are using a dynamic gas target.
+- We plan to using a dynamic gas target.
 Otherwise, the rollups built with Sovereign's SDK follow the [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) specification by default.
 - Rollup transactions specify a `max_fee`, `max_priority_fee_bips`, and